Resetand/Resetand.github.io/GULP-START/README.txt

 The build is focused on working with the sass preprocessor (syntax scss);
 The dev folder is your working folder.
 The build folder is the finished project folder (ready for production).
-The package uses the bower package manager.
-Files are installed in dev / libs and collected into separate files (separately css and js), which are in build / css / libs.css and build / css / libs.js respectively
+The gulp build using the bower package manager.
+Files are installed into dev/libs and collected in separate files (separately css and js), which are into build/css/libs.css and build/css/libs.js respectively

 You must have node.js and the npm package manager (npm usually installed along with node.js).